 The Servers are men and women (minimum age 10 – to adult) who assist clergy at the principal services.
 The duties consist of leading processions, receiving the collection from the Ushers, helping the celebrant prepare the offertory and the sacraments, and generally being useful in the sanctuary.
 The chief requirement is a willingness to serve faithfully in turn.
 Anyone interested in learning and serving in this way may contact the office.

 Familiar with the ancient traditions of the Church, the Altar Guild prepares the sanctuary for our Services.
 Each week, usually on Saturday morning, two or three members meet to arrange the flowers and prepare the vessels and linen for the Eucharist, and for any special services, such as baptisms and weddings.
 This is the faithful group who change the hangings and banners which help us to mark the High days and Holy days of the Church calendar.
 The group as a whole decorates the Church for Thanksgiving, Christmas and Easter Celebrations.
 Our members are very faithful, but few in number – and aging!
 We welcome new members, young and not-so-young.
-If you would like more information, please speak to Guild President Norma Laidlaw or speak to any member of the Altar Guild.
-The Altar Guild meets quarterly, usually on a Tuesday morning.
+If you would like more information, please speak to any member of the Altar Guild.
+The Altar Guild meets quarterly.

 Meals for new mums